 The Company's operations are concentrated in the multifamily real estate market.
 In addition, the Company operates in a heavily regulated environment.
 The operations of the Company are subject to the administrative directives, rules and regulations of federal, state and local regulatory agencies.
-Such administrative directives, rules and regulatory agencies.
-Such administrative change mandated by regulatory agencies.
+Such administrative directives, rules and regulations are subject to change by an act of Congress or an administrative change mandated by regulatory agencies.
 Such changes may occur with little notice or inadequate funding to pay for the related cost, including the additional administrative burden, if any, to comply with a change.